JujuAdams/Bento/docs/2.3/Topic-Instance-Struct-Diferences.md

 | `3`        | `.eventDrawHover`   | Only called when an element is hovered.
 Called after all sibling children but before resetting GPU scissoring for a layout ancestor            | Drawing highlights on and around hovered elements, especially when in directional mode      |
 | `4`        | `.eventDrawDragged` | Only called when an element is being dragged in the drag-and-drop system and at the very end of the draw loop after all other elements         | Drawing a drag-and-drop item above all other elements                                       |
 | `5`        | `.eventReposition`  | Called whenever an element's layout position or layout size changes.
 This event will also be called when a drag-and-drop item is being dragged | Resetting properties (such as `image_xscale`) that rely on the size and shape of an element |

+?> You should **not** definte callback methods as `static`.
+The callback methods should be scoped to the struct and set as normal variables.

 Exactly how you use these callbacks is up to you.
 Here's an example of a text button that shows a common basic use: